mulesoft-assets/template-sfdc2sap-opportunity-migration/README.md

 # Run it! <a name="runit"/>
-Simple steps to get SFDC2SAP-opportunity-migration running.
+Simple steps to get Salesforce to SAP Opportunity Migration running.

 ## Running on premise <a name="runonopremise"/>